The very best places to experience Día de Muertos in 2026!

 dia de los muertos 2023 - small child with face painted as a skull. holding a doll in purple. kid wearing a black skeleton tshirt and sucking a red lolly

-When Exactly is Día de los Muertos Celebrated?
+When is Día de Muertos celebrated?

-📌 October 31 is sometimes known as Noche de Brujas (Witches Night).
+October 31 is sometimes known as Noche de Brujas (Witches Night).
 It’s more officially the Eve of Día de Muertos and is a time for people to put the finishing touches to their altars.

-📌 November 1 is Día de los Inocentes or Día de los Angelitos (Day of the Little Angels) – the day to remember children who have died.
+November 1 is Día de los Inocentes or Día de los Angelitos (Day of the Little Angels) – the day to remember children who have died.
 In English, this is All Souls Day.

 Because this is such an important festival in Mexico, if you’re visiting in October you may well find cities, businesses, and families gearing up for the Day of the Dead festivities during the entire month.
+Don’t worry though, nothing will be closed over the holiday, it’s very much business as normal.

+This is a good question because of course, Día de Muertos, as a family celebration of life, doesn’t necessarily sound as if it has a place for visitors or tourists.
 But fret not, for it is perfectly possible for visitors to enjoy Day of the Dead.
-In fact, there are many places and ways in which you will be able to get involved in Día de los Muertos celebrations.
+In fact, there are many places and ways in which you will be able to get involved in Día de Muertos celebrations.

 Please do remember that while Mexicans are incredibly welcoming and love sharing their culture, this is a festival that is intensely important to many.
 Families are truly celebrating the memory of their loved ones in the cemeteries and with their altars.
 Just because these celebrations take place in public doesn’t mean you can take photos or touch without asking first.
+Use your judgement, be respectful and have a wonderful time!

 a child's ofrenda made on a small go cart pulled by a toy horse

-🗝 Walk around town, admiring altars
+🗝 Walk around town, admiring public altars

-🗝 Visit cemeteries (this is possible all year round without guides but may be more suited to guided tours during Día de Muertos)
+🪦 Visit cemeteries (this is possible all year round without guides but may be more suited to guided tours during Día de Muertos)

-🗝 Visit local markets to see and buy the items commonly available during Día de Muertos such as sugar skulls and papel picado
+🛍 Visit local markets to see and buy the items commonly available during Día de Muertos such as sugar skulls and papel picado

-🗝 Eat traditional Día de Muertos foods such as Pan de Muerto and tamales
+🫔 Eat traditional Día de Muertos foods such as Pan de Muerto and tamales

-🗝 Get your face painted as a calavera (this is not seen as cultural appropriation if you’re in Mexico and are respectful of local culture)
+💀 Get your face painted as a calavera (this is not seen as cultural appropriation if you’re in Mexico and are respectful of local culture)

-🗝 Find out from locals what/when/where the city celebrations will be and respectfully join in
+🎉 Find out from locals what/when/where the city celebrations will be and respectfully join in

-🗝 Watch Coco before you travel.
+🍿 Watch Coco before you travel.
 It’s a beautiful and sensitive animated movie about Día de los Muertos that everyone can enjoy learn from.
 My family and I watch it every year in the run-up to Day of the Dead.

 As I noted above, central Mexico and southern Mexico tend to celebrate Day of the Dead more than northern Mexico.
-These are the places I most recommend if you want to experience Día de los Muertos celebrations in 2024:

 Oaxaca City, Oaxaca